GyulyVGC/sniffnet/README.md

   Choose from a Windows installer, a macOS disk image, a DEB package, or an RPM package (depending on your operating system). <br>
   Below, for your convenience, you can find the direct links to the downloads.

+> **Note**
+>
+> If you are unsure which package to download, you should probably choose the first from your operating system list.

   ### Windows

   - [64-bit](https://github.com/GyulyVGC/sniffnet/releases/latest/download/Sniffnet_Windows_64-bit.msi) |